The Words I Claim

 The Bisexual Index highlights and combats biphobia, works for bi inclusion in events such as Pride, and connects bi people to resources and community.
 They also have super-cute merch.

-Biscuit is an online magazine and organisation for “modern bisexual women, femmes and those assigned female at birth”.
+Biscuit is an online magazine and organisation for the bi+ community, focusing on women and other marginalised genders.
 If you experience life at the intersection of misogyny and biphobia, Biscuit is for you.
 You can donate at their homepage.

 MindOut are the LGBTQ-specific arm of Mind, the UK’s mental health charity.
 Did you know that bisexual people are among the most likely to struggle with a mental health issue at some point during their lives?
-MindOut is dedicated to combating mental ill health within the LGBTQ+ community and as far as I can tell their bi inclusion is fantastic.
+MindOut is dedicated to combating mental health challenges within the LGBTQ+ community.

 8. Subscribe to a bi magazine